 If your smartphone makes you feel out of control, it’s not your fault: many of the most popular apps (such as social media and games) are deliberately designed to be difficult to stop using.
 Here are some suggestions for things to try.

-Turn your phone’s screen to black and white.
-The bright colors of our phones are designed to trigger the release of dopamine, which is a brain chemical that is behind most of our phone cravings.
+Turn your phone’s screen to black and white: The bright colors of our phones are designed to trigger the release of dopamine, which is a brain chemical that is behind most of our phone cravings.
 When you turn your phone’s screen to black and white, less dopamine will be released, and your phone will feel much less appealing.

 Write each